 - Drafts: Draft works need to be as complete and thorough as possible, so your peers can give you meaningful feedback.
 Do not submit incomplete work for review.

 - Deadlines: Refer to the Weekly Course Schedule for project timelines.

-- Reviewer Feedback: Evaluate your peer reviewers.
+- Reviewer Feedback: Evaluate your peer reviewers by using the node in CG Map that says Overall Feedback on Feedback.
 How helpful was their feedback?
 What feedback did you apply?
 What would have been more helpful?
 What can they do to improve future reviews?
 Do not copy and paste your feedback; provide something meaningful and specific

 - Red Flags: Do not plagiarize, or copy work from other courses.
 However, you may use your community updates to build your work.
 If you notice any problems with a work or the reviews you receive(e.g. plagiarism, offensive reviews), please inform the teaching assistant or instructor in the Confidential Feedback to Admin area in Feedback => Reviews.